koder77/l1vm/README.md

 </pre>

 <h2>macOS</h2>
+The GitHub CI build now uses macOS 11 to build the VM.
 UPDATE now the modules are working!!
 I had to build them as "bundle"!
 NEW: macOS build scripts made together with sportfloh.
 And cedi did write the .yaml GitHub Actions file.